-- Carefully arrange the peaches and strawberries evenly on top of the batter (don't bother making them neat), and sprinkle the fruit with the cinnamon and then the brown sugar.
+- Carefully arrange the peaches and strawberries evenly on top of the batter - don't bother making them neat but don't press them into the batter either - and sprinkle the fruit with the cinnamon and then the brown sugar.

-- Bake the cobbler for 40-45 minutes, until the batter has risen to the top to cover the fruit and it is golden brown.
+- Bake the cobbler for 40 to 45 minutes, until the batter has risen to the top to cover the fruit and it is golden brown.
 Serve warm with ice cream or at room temperature.
 Keep any leftovers refrigerated.

 adapted from The Pastry Queen, by Rebecca Rather

 As a member of the Amazon Associate affiliate program, I earn a small percentage from your qualifying Amazon purchases when you click the Amazon links on this page.
 I'm not informed of who purchases what, just of what products are purchased.